kurves/alx-low_level_programming/0x08-recursion/README.md

-Print a string in reverse
+Program that retturns the factorial of a number